IoTDevices/RaspberryAPI/README.md

 The first time you that you Register a user, all of the tables will be automatically generated in the SQL Server database.

-Then, you will have to add a row to the clients table, to identify each application that your users can use.
+Then, you will have to add a row to the clients table, to identify each application that your users can use. (see ** note below)

 Once you have a minimum of just one row added to that table, you can start testing your server over Http using a client like Chrome's 'Postman' extension.